 La deliciosa historia de la Lasaña: aprende cómo hacer la mejor versión de este clásico

 Lasagna, that Italian dish of succulent layers of pasta interspersed with savory sauces and melted cheeses, is a culinary masterpiece that has captivated palates around the world.
-Its history dates back centuries, in Italy's rich gastronomic tradition, and its popularity persists to this day, with variants that reflect the creativity and culinary diversity of each region.
-Let's dive into this appetizing journey through the origin, recipe and variants of lasagna.
+Its history dates back centuries to Italy’s rich culinary tradition, and its popularity persists to this day, with variations that reflect the creativity and culinary diversity of each region.
+Let’s dive into this mouthwatering journey through the origin, recipe, and variations of lasagna.

-Lasagna, that emblematic dish of Italian gastronomy, has a history that dates back to ancient Rome.
-In those days, a rudimentary version of what we now know as lasagna was prepared, using sheets of pasta and meat between layers.
-However, it was in the Emilia-Romagna region of northern Italy during the Middle Ages that lasagna underwent a real evolution and became the delicacy we enjoy today.
+Lasagna, that iconic dish of Italian cuisine, has a history that dates back to ancient Rome.
+Back then, a rudimentary version of what we now know as lasagna was prepared, using sheets of pasta and meat between layers.
+However, it was in the Emilia-Romagna region of northern Italy during the Middle Ages that lasagna truly evolved and became the delicacy we enjoy today.

-During this historical period, pasta sheets began to be made by hand, which allowed for greater flexibility in their use and preparation.
-These sheets were combined with a variety of local ingredients, such as beef, pork, or chicken, as well as a variety of fresh and flavorful cheeses, such as ricotta and parmesan.
+During this historical period, pasta sheets began to be made by hand, allowing for greater flexibility in their use and preparation.
+These sheets were paired with a variety of local ingredients, such as beef, pork, or chicken, as well as a variety of fresh and flavorful cheeses, such as ricotta and parmesan.

-The use of sauces was also popularized in the preparation of lasagna during the Middle Ages.
-Bolognese sauce, a mixture of minced meat, tomato, and vegetables, became a common choice for filling pasta layers.
-In addition, béchamel sauce, a soft cream made with milk, flour, and butter, was introduced as an additional layer that provided a creamy texture and indulgent flavor to the dish.
+The use of sauces also became popular in the preparation of lasagna during the Middle Ages.
+Bolognese sauce, a mixture of minced meat, tomato and vegetables, became a common choice for filling the pasta layers.
+Additionally, bechamel sauce, a smooth cream made from milk, flour and butter, was introduced as an additional layer that provided a creamy texture and indulgent flavour to the dish.

 Over time, lasagna became a staple on the table of Italian families, especially during celebrations and special occasions.
 Its versatility and ability to feed large groups of people made it a popular choice for family gatherings and parties.